 Investors can always decide how they wish to invest their money but the NASAA wants to curtail the ability of stockbrokers to recommend more than a small percentage of individual investors’ portfolios include these illiquid REITs.
 Because so many investors rely on recommendations from stockbrokers, the NASAA proposals have teeth.

-Massachusetts already has a concentration limit of 10% in any one REIT product.
+Massachusetts already has REIT concentration limits of 10% in any one REIT product.

 Regulators also worry that these REITs begin to pay dividends immediately by using monies raised from investors instead of profits.
 That reduces the amount of money that can be invested and distorts the real value of REIT shares.